The future of small short term loans is changing.

 Options for repayment are also likely to become far more advanced.

-With bank monitoring getting used to make sure that funds are available.
+With bank monitoring getting better and better, lenders will find new ways to make sure funds are available.
 This will reduce the number of failed repayments, benefiting both consumers and lenders.

 Revolving credit may well become a far more popular option than it is now.